A Stabilized Unfitted Space-time Finite Element Method for Parabolic Problems on Moving Domains: Unfitted space-time FEM

 \section{Unfitted space-time FEM}

 In this section, we discretize the variational formulation \eqref{vf1} using an unfitted space-time FEM.
-We begin by introducing some necessary notation.
+We begin by introducing some necessary notations.
 Let $\wOm \subset \R^d$ be a polygonal background domain that contains the physical domain $\Om(t)$ for all $t \in I$, i.e., $\Om(t) \subset \wOm$, and define the background space-time domain as $\wQ = \wOm \times I$.
-Let $\Th$ be a family of conforming, quasi-uniform and regular triangulations of $\wQ$, which are not required to align with the moving boundary $\Si_s$.
+Let $\Th$ be a family of conforming triangulations of $\wQ$, which are not required to align with the moving boundary $\Si_s$.
 Each element $K \in \Th$ is considered as closed.
 Define the local mesh size $h_K = \text{diam}(K)$ and the global mesh size $h = \max_{K \in \Th} h_K$.
-We introduce the so-called active mesh
+We assume that $\Th$ is shape regular and quasi-uniform, in the sense that there exist two constants $\mu, \nu > 0$ such that each element $K \in \Th$ contains a ball of diameter $\rho_K$ with $h_K / \rho_K \leq \mu$ and